 Shipping costs can be higher for companies with a smaller order volume.
 3PLs can provide lower costs on order fulfillment by offering better shipping rates.
 A 3PL should be able to reduce transportation costs by at least 5% and ensures full management of your inventory while using up-to-date equipment and software.
 This allows more time for employees to complete other tasks.

-Though 3PLs may offer cost saving to some businesses, there are several disadvantages to consider.
-While a 3PL may be a cheaper cost up front, over time it can likely be more expensive than handling operations in house.
+Though 3PLs may offer cost savings to some businesses, there are several disadvantages to consider.
+While a 3PL may be a cheaper cost upfront, over time it can likely be more expensive than handling operations in house.